maryerf/hello-world/README.md

 # hello-world
-#I have pasion to learn coding, bet I can be a programmer by end of this year!
+#I have passion to learn coding, bet I can be a programmer by end of this year!